w3f/jamtestvectors/statistics/README.md

 # Statistics STF Test Vectors

-We offer two types of test vectors:

-- Tiny: These are designed for quick adjustments and prototyping, with reduced validators (6) and a shorter epoch duration (12).
-- Full: These vectors use production validators count (1023) and epoch duration (600).

 Both JSON and SCALE formats conform to the JAM ASN.1 [schema](../jam-types-asn/jam-types.asn) and this subsystem STF specific [schema](./statistics.asn).